 Dressed in stained-glass windows and polished wood, the original 1920s carriages of the El Transcantábrico Gran Lujo offer some of the most luxurious experiences on rails.
 Think live bar-car music, nights in one of the world’s largest train suites, and full-board multi-course dining paired with complimentary fine wines.
 Your route sees you link San Sebastián’s Art Nouveau with Santiago’s cathedral wonder, taking in the likes of medieval towns, quaint fishing villages and Bilbao’s modernist treasures.
 While you’ll map sandy coastal sweeps and plunge into verdant interiors, you’ll also stop off for a full range of included touring, enjoying everything from spas and national parks to casino evenings and Neolithic cave paintings.

-Following a complimentary chauffeur transfer to the airport and included lounge access, fly out to Bilbao where you'll be met for a private transfer to glamorous San Sebastián.
+Following your complimentary UK lounge access, you'll fly out to Bilbao where you'll be met for a private transfer to glamorous San Sebastián.
 Along the way, you will pass by Gernika with its tragic civil war past, which inspired one of Picasso's greatest works.
 Then, on arrival in San Sebastián, you'll check into your hotel.
 Along with its cutting-edge architecture and bold works of art, it's also perfectly positioned for exploring the sights.

 After a relaxing morning, you’ll be treated to an included lunch inspired by the town’s famous pintxo tapas.
 It’s then time to begin your programme of excursions, with an expert-led tour of San Sebastián itself, taking in its golden beaches, ornate bridges and Art-Nouveau beauty.